 In 2013, Aiden participated in a clinical trial through the NRI.
 It tested everolimus, a cancer drug, which proved to be highly effective against his severe epilepsy.
 "Within 6 months of being on the trial, his speech was clearer.
 He can read, he can do math.
 I really believe that this drug helped create new neural connections around his tumors.
 He actually went seizure-free for a good two years.
 It was miraculous.
 The best part of all?
 I got to hear my son say, ‘I love you’ again."

 The Jan and Dan Duncan Neurological Research Institute (NRI) at Texas Children’s Hospital is advancing the understanding of neurological and neuropsychiatric disorders through basic and translational research to ultimately mitigate the impact of these devastating disorders on human lives.

 More than one billion people—including 300 million children—in the world suffer from some form of neurological disease.
 In the U.S., there are 50 million children and adults affected, and the number of children is increasing at an alarming pace.
-To date, more than 600 distinct neurological disorders have been identified.
 Collaborative, multidisciplinary research is needed to speed basic science discoveries in the laboratory and translation of those discoveries into more effective treatments for patients.

 Following are just a few examples of the exciting advances made possible through your generous support of the NRI during Promise: The Campaign for Texas Children's Hospital.